Ross Woods, 2020, rev. '21, '22.

 Here are five kinds of questions that will help improve your interviews:

-Introductions Commence the meeting with simple getting to know you questions as an introduction.
-This normally includes some demographic information.
+Introductions | Commence the meeting with simple getting to know youquestions as an introduction.
+This normally includes some demographic information. |

-Questions to open new topics The meeting will normally have a series of topics.
+Questions to open new topics | The meeting will normally have a series of topics.
 Commence each new topic with a question that people feel is easy to answer.
-These questions have the following characteristics:
+These questions have the following characteristics: • They are short and simple. • They ask for factual information. • There are more closed questions than open questions. |

-Main questions The next kind of question on each topic are the main questions.
+Main questions | The next kind of question on each topic are the main questions.
 They are specifically designed to elicit information that will lead to the solution of the research problem.
 They gather more specific information, personal reflections, analyses, and interpretations.
-These questions can be more thought-provoking questions but they still need to be clear and as simple as possible.
+These questions can be more thought-provoking questions but they still need to be clear and as simple as possible. |

-Follow-up questions You can then ask follow-up questions to explore details.
+Follow-up questions | You can then ask follow-up questions to explore details.
 In an oral interview (and to some extent in a focus group) you can generate these questions spontaneously to explore interesting but unexpected issues that come up, or answers that are unclear.
 You do not normally need to put follow-up questions in your list of questions.
 It is more important to learn the skill of creating them on the run.
+Don’t ask questions that are only “What …?”
+Ask questions like “Why …?”
+“How …?”
+“Can you give me an example?” |

-Re-directing questions Questions for steering the discussion back to the topic if it digresses or becomes unproductive.
+Re-directing questions | Questions for steering the discussion back to the topic if it digresses or becomes unproductive. |

 Always edit your questions before you use them in research.
 Check that the questions are easy to understand, preferably if only heard once in natural conversation.
 It is usually necessary to re-focus and simplify questions to make them useful.
 Don't start research before the questions are properly developed; it is better to get the questions right first, so that the first interviews or focus group meetings are not wasted with poor questions.
 With good editing, you might see faults that were invisible when you first wrote them, for example, questions that are ambiguous, confusing, incline respondents toward one particular answer, or incline them away from other answers.
 Here are some suggestions: